prestaconcept/PrestaSitemapBundle/README.md

 ## Usage

-The only thing required is : register url for each available pages.
+The only thing required is to register a url for each available page.

 You need to add one or more listeners in your application that provides your urls to PrestaSitemapBundle when called.